 In Australia, a young man named Chad Reed was winning mini-cycle races on his country’s east coast and started trying the nac nac in his own backyard in 1997, when he was 15.
 Now a (mostly) retired two-time Monster Energy Supercross Champion, Reed still enjoys throwing the nac nac at the track, just as casually as Damon Bradshaw once did no-footers or Jeff Ward a finish line fist pump.
 While McGrath’s style and dominance were appealing to Reed, he also saw something in his attitude and the way he carried himself.

 “Even when he might have been struggling, he had this way of making it seem fun and everyone envied that, I think,” Reed said.

 It’s interesting that the full history of a BMX trick gets told in a dirt bike brand but that’s because of two reasons: 1.
 The nac nac was a footnote of a trick in BMX, filler in a contest run and in the 80s, new BMX tricks were being unveiled at every contest.
 2. The nac nac had way more impact on motorcycling than it ever did in BMX.
 The bottom line: if it were not for Jeremy McGrath nobody would be writing anything about the nac nac in the year 2015.
 “We had no idea that the little session that went down in that Sun City Backyard would transpire to what it did,” said Eric Carter, who witnessed the very first motorcycle nac nac.
 “But the same could be said about McGrath, really.”

-Footnote: Nobody got a photo of the nac nac in the main event that night in Orlando (but see below for the image a fan took).
+Footnote: McGrath didn’t do a nac nac in the main event that night in Orlando (but see below for the heat race image a fan took).
 Pressured late in the race by Mike LaRocco, McGrath put his head down and focused on getting to the finish line.
 One week later in Houston, he did two nac nacs on the final lap of the heat race.
 Davey Coombs had his camera ready that day.